 Volusia County Public Library has partnered with PBC Guru and Freading to create a virtual book club for patrons and the community.

-The book for October 14 - December 16 is Indian Horse by Richard Wagamese.
+The book for October 13 - December 15 is The Tattooist of Auschwitz by Heather Morris.

 It is always available for download from Freading.